yintz/SPACEmapX/README.md

 ## Pre-requirement
-This package is based on InferCNV.
-SPACEmapX is designed as a helper package for it.
+This package is based on InferCNV & SpatialInferCNV.
+SPACEmapX is designed as a helper package for these.

 #### Software Requirements